mcpconcierge/mcp-server-asana/README.md

 *   `SECURITY`: Environment variables for security parameters (e.g., API keys).

 Refer to the `if __name__ == "__main__":` block in [mcp_server/main.py](mcp_server/main.py) for details on how these are loaded.

+### Local configuration (tokens & defaults)

+To persist your Asana token and default options, copy [mcp_server/local_settings.example.json](mcp_server/local_settings.example.json) to `mcp_server/local_settings.json` and replace `ASANA_PAT_PLACEHOLDER` with your Personal Access Token.
+The file is ignored by git, and on startup the server will automatically load any values defined there.

+Supported keys inside the JSON file:
+* `config_path`: relative or absolute path to a config file such as `mcp_config.json`.
+* `security`: object that matches the `SECURITY` JSON payload (e.g., bearer token details).
+* `env`: optional map of additional environment variables to set when launching the server.
+* `security_path`, `config`, `mcp_settings`: optional values for referencing additional JSON content.

+If you keep the file elsewhere, point the loader at it by exporting `MCP_LOCAL_SETTINGS` with the desired path once.

 The [tests/test_mcp_server.py](tests/test_mcp_server.py) file demonstrates how to start and interact with the server programmatically for testing.